ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-programming-preliminaries.md

 The above definition is the same as the first one -- we can deduce how the constructor must look like from the datatype declaration.
 Note that we also removed the type variable `T` because it can be deduced from the context.

-Another example datatype are *linked list nodes* (see section @sec:stacks-implemented-as-linked-lists):
+Another example datatype are *linked list nodes* (see @sec:stacks-implemented-as-linked-lists):

     datatype ListNode of T:
         value: T